Norwegian Safer Internet Centre

 - Develop, disseminate and promote new and existing tools.

-- Develop strategies to reach, and produce materials for, parents and teachers.
+- Develop strategies to reach, and guide, parents and teachers.

-- Organise regular youth participation activities and panels.
+- Involve children and organise regular youth participation activities and panels.

 Email address: email@example.com